geotools/geotools/CONTRIBUTING.md

    * Remember to add copyright header with the year of creation to any new file, e.g., if you are adding a file in 2016 the copyright header should contain ``(C) 2016, Open Source Geospatial Foundation (OSGeo)``.
 It is also recommended to add copyright headers to any pre-existing file missing them.
    * The commit message should refer an existing ticket in Jira, if there is none, create one.
 The commit message should look like ``[GEOT-XYWZ] Title of the ticket``
    * Please make sure you're following the [coding conventions](http://docs.geotools.org/latest/developer/conventions/code/style.html), and otherwise avoid any reformats to the existing code, as they make it harder to review your changes.
-     If you find sections not following the coding convetions and you want to amend their formatting, that's fine, please do so in a separate commit/patch from the real code changes.
+     If you find sections not following the coding convetions we prefer that you leave them alone as adjusting them masks useful updates to the code.
+However, if you want to amend their formatting, please do so in a separate commit/patch from the real code changes.

 4. Review the work that was done, make sure the changes contain all the files you need, and no other extraneous change:
    ````